-- Shirt: Intrepid College Prep oxford blue button down shirt with the school's logo on the left breast.
+- o Shirt: Intrepid College Prep oxford blue button-down shirt with the school's logo on the left breast.
 The shirt is available in short and long sleeves.
 A white, blue, black or tan short or long-sleeve undershirt may be worn under the uniform shirt.
-Shirts and undershirts must be tucked in or the student will receive a demerit.
+Shirts and undershirts must be tucked in or the prepster will receive a demerit.
 Undershirts must be solid. - o Blazer: The official Intrepid College Preparatory Charter School blazer with the school's logo on the left breast.
-This blazer is optional, although students will not be allowed to wear other sweaters or jackets indoors unless it is Intrepid Friday. - Sweater: Navy blue sweater with the school's logo on the left breast.
-The sweater is optional, although students will not be allowed to wear other sweaters or jackets indoors unless it is Intrepid Friday. - Pants: Standard navy blue slacks.
-The pants need to fit correctly (no baggy styles) with a belt. - Belt: Solid black or blue belt (should not have excessive ornamentation). - Shoes: Dark colored shoes in solid brown or black.
-Shoes may be of the loafer or lace-up style but they must not be opentoed, nor may lace-up shoes be worn unlaced.
-Students may not wear boots.
-Sneakers are not acceptable except during Enrichment or Physical Education. - Socks: Blue, Black, or White Socks may be worn.
+This blazer is optional. - Sweater: Solid navy blue sweater with or without the school's logo on the left breast.
+The sweater is optional, although prepsters will not be allowed to wear other sweaters or jackets indoors unless it is Intrepid Friday. - o Pants: Standard navy blue slacks.
+The pants need to fit correctly (no baggy styles) with a belt. - o Belt: Solid black, brown or blue belt (should not have excessive ornamentation). - Shoes: Dark colored dress shoes in solid brown or black.
+Shoes may be of the loafer or lace-up style but they must not be open-toed, nor may lace-up shoes be worn unlaced.
+Prepsters may not wear boots.
+Sneakers are not acceptable except during Enrichment or Physical Education.
+Shoes may not show any logos. - o Socks: Solid Blue, Black, or White Socks may be worn.